 Additional ridership eligibility criteria restrictions are likely to be instituted as part of the program as a way to prioritize rides with limited resources.
-Eligibility restrictions will depend in large part on the success of the MRCC to raise additional funds to expand services and will be set and updated by MRCC in consultation with volunteer driver programs and CACS vendors.
+Eligibility restrictions will depend in large part on the success in raising additional funds to expand services and will be set and updated by MRCC in consultation with volunteer driver programs and CARS vendors.

+Desired Expertise and Capabilities

+Wheelchair Securement and Mobility Device Safety

+Demonstrate competency in wheelchair securement through recognized industry training programs such as:

+• Community Transportation Association of America (CTAA) PASS Program • Non-Emergency Medical Transportation Accreditation Commission (NEMTAC) training standards

+Providers should maintain policies regarding mobility device securement, occupant restraint systems, and vehicle accessibility consistent with current ADA and industry best practices.

+Redundant Communications and Emergency Response Capability

+Providers should maintain redundant communication systems capable of supporting operational continuity and preparation for requesting urgent assistance in emergent situations.

+Examples may include:

+• Cellular communications • Two-way radio communications • GPS vehicle monitoring • Emergency dispatch notification capabilities

+Recognition of Increasing Passenger Assistance Needs

+Providers should have the capability to safely provide varying levels of assistance, including:

+• Curb-to-curb service • Door-to-door service • Hand-to-hand assistance when appropriate

+Providers should also maintain training regarding passenger assistance, fall prevention, dementia awareness, and transportation of individuals with cognitive impairments.

+Medical Appointment Reliability Standards

+Providers should have experience in reporting on performance expectations regarding:

+• On-time performance • Trip completion rates • Missed trip reporting

+• Complaint resolution processes

+Driver Training Requirements

+In addition to standard licensing and insurance requirements, providers should demonstrate training programs related to:

+• Passenger assistance techniques • Wheelchair securement • Defensive driving • Dementia and cognitive impairment awareness • Customer service and de-escalation • Emergency procedures

+Coordination with Healthcare Facilities and Volunteer Driver Programs

+Experience in establishing referral pathways and communication protocols with:

+• Volunteer Driver Programs • Healthcare facilities • Transportation providers • Regional mobility management staff

+Rural Service Area Considerations

+Ability to service destinations extending to White River Junction, VT, Dartmouth Hitchcock Medical Center, Lebanon, specialists in Metro Boston and other tri-state locations (NH-VT-MA)

 Funding Strategy

-With assistance from SHC, SWRPC has identified an estimated budget, funding sources, and resources to implement CACS starting in July 2027.
-The base budget for CACS services is anticipated to be $x.00, and the current budget goal for expanded services is $200,000 per year.
-As noted above, while SWRPC cannot guarantee that expanded funding will be in place at the July 2027 launch of services, as described in Section 4 above, it is confident that a base service that operates on a budget similar to the current transportation budget will be in place (approximately $X K).
-This budget can be used to advance many of the CACS objectives starting in July 2027.
-In the meantime, the number one goal of SWRPC and MRCC is to identify and secure additional sustainable funding sources to support the NextGen Project’s aspirational scope of services (estimated at approximately $200 K).
+With assistance from Steadman Hill Consulting, SWRPC has identified an estimated budget, funding sources, and resources to implement CARS starting in July 2027.
+The base budget for CARS services is anticipated to be $x.00, and the current budget goal for expanded services is $200,000 per year.
+This budget can be used to advance many of the CARS objectives starting in July 2027.
+In the meantime, the number one goal of SWRPC and MRCC is to identify and secure additional sustainable funding sources to support the CARS Program’s aspirational scope of services.

-FTA Section 5310 funds, will be available barring a major change to federal policy.
-SWRPC has assurances from the NH Department of Transportation (NHDOT), which directs the flow of these funding sources around the State of New Hampshire, that it intends to continue to invest 5310 funds into regional coordinating councils.
-SWRPC’s partner, the MRCC, similarly provides assurances that it intends to direct former HCS Section 5310 funding towards the NextGen Project including the CACS.
-The next funding cycles for both funding sources start July 1, 2027, in sync with the proposed CACS start date.
+FTA Section 5310 funds will be available barring a major change to federal policy.
+SWRPC has assurances from the NH Department of Transportation (NHDOT), which directs the flow of these funding sources around the State of New Hampshire, that it intends to continue to invest 5310 funds into Regional Coordination Councils.
+SWRPC’s partner, MRCC, similarly provides assurances that it intends to direct certainSection 5310 funding towards the NextGen Project including CARS.
+The next funding cycles for 5310 funding starts July 1, 2027, in sync with the proposed CARS start date.

-SWRPC and MRCC have also been pursuing CACS expansion funds.
-A Congressionally Directed Spending Request was submitted in March 2026 to shore up funding for the service.
-SWRPC and MRCC are also positioned to apply for New Hampshire’s “Go North” initiative, which has transportation funding associated with the federal Rural Health Transformation Program.
-Other federal and private funding sources have also been identified and are being pursued when grant cycles open.
+SWRPC and MRCC have also been pursuing additional CARS funding.
+SWRPC and MRCC are positioned to apply for New Hampshire’s “GO-NORTH” initiative, which has transportation funding associated with the federal Rural Health Transformation Program.
+Other federal and private funding sources have been identified and are being pursued as grant cycles open.